colinritchey/Quorums/docs/README.md

   Phase 5: Tags (1 day)

-  Objective: Questions can be tagged with multiple tags, and tags are searchable.
+  Objective: Questions can be tagged with multiple tags.